jerry9871/CausalLinkSim/README.md

 - I adhere to Mach's principle: The inertia of a particle is determined by the distribution of all other particles in the universe.
 Intertia is the fundamental and defining property of space.
 - Inertia is an emergent phenomenon from the particles and their interactions, and it follows similar rules as the electrostatic force.
 Particles are **inertially coupled** to each other with finite speed of causality.
-- The particle has no hidden variable to hold its momentum, because that would require a reference frame.
+- The particle has no hidden variable to hold its momentum, because that would require an independent reference frame.
 Each causal link has it's own momentum-like equivalent state.
 State vector is a property the causal link, rather than of the particle itself.
 - Inertial coupling is not scalar, but vectorial; otherwise "a spinning skater wouldn't feel the centrifugal force".
 It wouldn't be possible to explain the Coriolis effect, which is also a result of the inertial coupling.
 - The claim of GR that spacetime geometry becomes flat Minkowski spacetime far from massive objects is to be questioned.
 The stress tensor and cosomological constant may be ill defined (my claim).
 The further away from the massive objects, the further the stretching of the causal links and the lesser the inertial coupling.
 The spacetime geometry is not flat by default, but rather anti de Sitter-like.
 - Dark matter and dark energy are apparent and the observed discrepancies stems from misunderstandings of how inertia and gravity works and from the questioned presumption of the flat spacetime geometry.